lato99/comp305-group32/README.md

 Downside of these two methods: Could not find how to evaluate numbers with same values that come from different students, how do we choose which student to take the number from?

 3) Put every number in a tree.
 Every tree node stores which student the number belongs to and the tree itself is sorted by the value of the number.
 Take the longest consecutive  branch from the root to the end leaf to find max length.
 If no consecutive found recursively search left child and right child.

+4)There is also a different algorithm that can be followed with arrays.
+That is using AugmentedNumbers class, where every number of each student can be converted to a member of this class, so that every number can be conected to the student that owns it.
+We did not implemented this because we could not manage to get better accuracy and efficency from the normal int implementation.

 Downside: Hard to implement.